 Books by Deane Barker

-As of January 2020, I have published two books, with two more in progress, and early plans for a fifth.
+As of January 2020, I have published two books, with one more scheduled for late Q1 2020, and another due sometime over the summer.

 They are listed here in order (or expected order) of print publication.